Welcome to today's edition of the Rush 24-7 podcast.

 They were trying to win the midterms.

-They had polling data which said this mattered to the American people.
+They had polling data, which said this mattered to the American people.

 For the months leading up to this, they had opposed a resolution using force in Iraq.

-They were trying to stop it, but they had to get on the bandwagon, and they needed a new debate and a new resolution so that they could get current statements on the records, they can play them during the campaign season of 2002.
+And they needed a new debate and a new resolution so that they could get current statements on the records.

 And that's what the media is now turning around and playing back for them.

-Um I uh in the post-9-11 world, the president does need latitude to keep our national security strong.
+But in the post-9-11 world, the president does need latitude to keep our national security strong.

-And he's just not as adept at some of these others as slithering out of it.
+What is Schumer was caught, and he's just not as adept at some of these others as slithering out of it.

-On late edition, Wolf Blitzer, Wolf played a soundbite from October 10th of 2002 of Jay Rockefeller, which when all these guys were debating this on the floor of the Senate.
+On late edition, Wolf Blitzer, Wolf played a soundbite from October 10th of 2002 of Jay Rockefeller, when all these guys were debating this on the floor of the Senate.

 And that tape for Rockefeller, and he's sitting there as a guest, said, this is Rockefeller speaking, there is unmistakable evidence that Saddam is working aggressively to develop nuclear weapons.

-Wolf Blitzer says, You want to revise and amend those words?
+Wolf Blitzer says, you want to revise and amend those words?

 Of course.